Verstappen storms to unlikely victory over Mercedes duo - WHIZ News

 Hamilton emerged down in fourth but the 35-year-old showed good pace on the fresh tires, posting the fastest lap of the race before overtaking Leclerc at Stowe for third.
 He then set his sights on hunting down Bottas and, with two laps to run, he passed his teammate around the outside of Brooklands.

-After Verstappen cruised to victory, Nico Hulkenberg finished seventh, while Sebastian Vettel was outside the points in 12th following an opening-lap spin.
+After Verstappen cruised to victory, Nico Hulkenberg finished seventh, while Sebastian Vettel was outside the points following an opening-lap spin.

+Leclerc performed well to make a one-stopper work on his way to fourth, but teammate Vettel’s terrible season continued.

+Vettel, who is being moved on by Ferrari at the end of this year, spun on the first lap, blasted his team over the radio for a decision on strategy, and crossed the line in 12th.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports